About

 Implementation

-Our Arts lessons are taught in week-long blocks which allow children to fully immerse themselves in the topics that they are exploring.
-Our teachers use the blocking system to plan activities in which children are encouraged to reflect upon their prior learning and build upon their skills in a sequential way.
+Our Arts lessons allow children to fully immerse themselves in the topics that they are exploring.
+Our teachers use the immersive approach to plan activities in which children are encouraged to reflect upon their prior learning and build upon their skills in a sequential way.
+These skills are then revisited through cross-curricular links with other subjects to reinforce the initial learning.
 Our teachers are given the freedom to create lessons and contexts which allow children to explore open-ended and engaging tasks and offer them the choice on how they would like to develop their skills.

-• Lessons are planned according to the key skills identified by the subject lead, which are embedded into learning objectives and progress both throughout each year and from year to year.
+• Lessons are planned according to the key skills identified by the subject lead, which are embedded into learning objectives and progress both throughout each year.

 • Our skills progression grids allow teachers to plan lessons, considering prior knowledge and skills covered in previous years.